 How to use a self-cleaning oven

 First, remove everything (including racks) from your oven.
+Since the oven will reach extremely high temperatures, any leftover residue left on the racks can cause excess smoke and racks can become damaged in the high heat.
 On ranges, make sure there's nothing on the cooktop or in the storage drawer.
-Wipe the interior and frame with a damp cloth, avoiding the gasket so it will seal properly.
-Then, select a cleaning setting, following recommendations from your self-cleaning oven instructions.
-Whirlpool® self-cleaning ovens have settings for light, moderate or heavy soil.
+Wipe the interior and frame with a damp cloth, avoiding the gasket (the inner seal of the oven door) so it will close properly.

 Cleaning tip: To self-clean less often, clean up baking spills right after they happen.
 Dilute a little mild hand-wash dish detergent, baking soda or lemon juice in water.
 Use a clean cloth to scrub your oven with one of these cleaning solutions.

-High heat reduces stuck-on food and grease to ash in a process called pyrolytic cleaning.
+In order for the self-cleaning cycle to start, the door must be closed.
+Next, your oven will lock and heat up to a very high temperature.
+The high heat reduces stuck-on food and grease to ash in a process called pyrolytic cleaning.
 Your oven will stay locked and a fan will run until it cools.
-A cycle on a Whirlpool® range can take anywhere from 2.5–4.5 hours, while a wall oven can take 4-6 hours.
+A cycle on a Whirlpool® Range can take anywhere from 2.5–4.5 hours, while a wall oven can take 2-4 hours or longer.